 4. Silent Hunter IV: Wolves of the Pacific

 If submarine warfare is more to your taste, try Silent Hunter IV: Wolves of the Pacific, a game from Ubisoft that also takes place in the Pacific during WWII.
 The submarine simulator uses really intricate graphics to literally immerse you in the depths of the Pacific Ocean, with everything from launching torpedo attacks, to using radar and sonar, to managing your crew.
 Different game modes make it easy for both beginners and more advanced players to master the game.

 Travel a bit further north in Naval War: Arctic Circle, a real-time naval strategy game that, unlike some of the previous games, takes place in the distant future during a fictional war.
 The game has everything from submarines, aircrafts, and helicopters, to in-air refueling tankers and onshore airbases.
-With navies from many different countries, including the UK and Scandinavian countries, the game offers both single and multiplayer modes.
+It also features navies from many different countries - including the UK and Scandinavian - that can be battled in both single and multiplayer modes.

 6. Dangerous Waters

-As a modern-day naval game, Dangerous Waters lets you control all aspects of air, surface, and submarine battle, simulating over 250 real-life naval units.
-Aside from the fact that you can work cooperatively in "multi-station mode" to operate various crew stations as a team, one of the coolest thing about the game is the AI of the crew members, which lets you hand off tasks so that you don't have to worry about actively managing specific aspects of the game.
+As a modern-day naval game, Dangerous Waters lets you control all aspects of air, surface, and submarine warfare, simulating over 250 real-life naval units.
+Aside from the fact that you can work cooperatively in Multi-Station Mode to operate various crew stations as a team, one of the coolest thing about the game is the AI of the crew members, which lets you hand off tasks so that you don't have to worry about actively managing specific aspects of the game.

 7. Battle Fleet 2: World War 2 in the Pacific